JunhaoSong/cuseistut/source/obspy/index.rst

 .. note::

  Seismic velocity model is the velocity profile of P and S waves along depth.
 IASP91 model is commonly used.

+TauP can provide us a reference for identifying different phases.
+We can also compare it with the real arrivals, the difference between actual and theoretical arrival may interpret as a site effect.

 3.1 Source Configuration
 ************************